All Episodes

 What did you hear me?

-What did you think you heard before?
+What did you think you were saying?

-And I'm just thinking that the evidence is against that based on history, and Biden is Obama's guy.
+And I'm just thinking that evidence is against that based on history, and Biden is Obama's guy.

-The certain elements of the Democrat Party and the media think that Hillary Clinton is the smartest woman in the world.
+Certain elements of the Democrat Party and the media think that Hillary Clinton is the smartest woman in the world.

 They now think she is dramatically owed.